Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Implementing Granular Consent Options

-GDPR requires specific consent—users must be able to consent to some purposes while rejecting others.
-A single “Accept All” without alternatives fails this requirement.
+GDPR requires specific consent — users must be able to consent to some purposes while rejecting others.
+A single “Accept All” with no real alternative fails this requirement.

 Category-Level Toggles